$(\alpha,\beta)$-Stability for Boosting Vector-Valued Prediction: Introduction

-\paragraph{Organization.} The remainder of the paper is organized as follows. \Cref{sec:prelim} introduces the prediction tasks, divergence-based exceedance objective, and the weighted geometric median used for aggregation. \Cref{sec:boostability} formalizes $(\alpha,\beta)$-boostability by geometric median and develops its basic geometric properties.
-Boostability characterizations for vector-valued prediction under $\ell_1$ and $\ell_2$ are given in \Cref{sec:boostability-for-vec-prediction}, while results for conditional density estimation under $\TV$, $\Hel$, and $\KL$ appear in \Cref{sec:boostability-for-density-estimation}.
-In \Cref{sec:robutst-density-estimation-through-boosting}, we present the boosting algorithm \geomedboost\ and prove exponential decay guarantees for the exceedance error.
-We present a short conlusion in \cref{sec:conclusion}.
-All proofs are deferred to the Appendix.
+\paragraph{Organization.} The remainder of the paper is organized as follows. \Cref{sec:related-work} discusses connections to median boosting, multiclass boosting, and structured prediction by boosting. \Cref{sec:prelim} introduces the prediction tasks and the weighted geometric median used for aggregation. \Cref{sec:geomedboost-algorithm} presents the boosting algorithm \geomedboost. \Cref{sec:boostability} introduces $(\alpha,\beta)$-stability by geometric median and states the main boosting guarantee built on this stability principle, together with the generalization guarantees. \Cref{sec:stability-results} gives the stability characterizations for unconstrained vector-valued prediction and conditional density estimation.